 No, we’re just joking!

 Keeping America’s 140,000-mile private rail network moving during a cold snap has nothing to do with crochet hooks and yarn and everything to do with investments in advanced technology and engineering.
-Today’s tech can monitor trains and their components in real time, helping them operate well, even if poor conditions.
+Today’s tech can monitor trains and their components in real time, helping them operate well, even in poor conditions.

 Here are ten examples of how freight rail maintains a safe and efficient network during a deep freeze:

 - Air Dryers, Not Just for Hair: Moisture in the brake system of mainline trains can freeze.
 That’s why locomotives contain air dryers that remove moisture and keep operations safely moving.

 - Roasty, Toasty Headlights: Locomotives often use LED headlights because they are energy efficient.
 Since LEDs don’t get very hot, the headlights are equipped with heaters to melt snow and ice.